Learning low-rank latent mesoscale structures in networks: Experimental Details

+For Figure~\ref{fig:Figure4}, we do not conduct the denoising experiment for \dataset{Coronavirus PPI} with $-50\%$ noise because the resulting network (with 1,536 nodes and 1,232 edges) cannot be connected.
+(To be connected, its spanning trees need to have 1,535 edges.)

-We implement several existing network-denoising {methods --- the {\sc Jaccard index}, {\sc preferential attachment}, the {\sc Adamic--Adar index}, {\sc spectral embedding}, {\sc DeepWalk}, and {\sc node2vec} ---} and compare the {performance} of our method to those of these existing approaches on the same problem settings.
-Let $\G=(V,A)$ be an original network and let $\G'=(V,A)$ be the associated corrupted network; for our experiment in Figure~\ref{fig:Figure4}, they are both undirected and unweighted.
-In all cases, we obtain a network $\hat{\G}=(V,\hat{A})$ from $\G'=(V,A)$ without using $\G$.
-For each $x,y\in V$, we compute the `confidence score' $\hat{A}(x,y)$ that the node pair $(x,y)$ is an edge $\{x,y\}$ in the original network $\G$.
+We implement several existing network-denoising methods --- the {\sc Jaccard index}, {\sc preferential attachment}, the {\sc Adamic--Adar index}, {\sc spectral embedding}, {\sc DeepWalk}, and {\sc node2vec} --- and compare the performance of our method to those of these existing approaches.
+Let $\G = (V,A)$ be an original network and let $\G' = (V,A)$ be the associated corrupted network.
+For our experiments in Figure~\ref{fig:Figure4}, both of these networks are undirected and unweighted.
+In all cases, we obtain a network $\hat{\G} = (V,\hat{A})$ from $\G' = (V,A)$ without using $\G$.
+For each $x,y \in V$, we compute the `confidence score' $\hat{A}(x,y)$ that the node pair $(x,y)$ is an edge $\{x,y\}$ in the original network $\G$.
 Let $N(x)$ denote the set of neighbors of node $x$ in $\G'$.
+(This set includes $x$ itself when there is a self-edge at $x$.)
+For the {\sc {Jaccard index}}, {\sc preferential attachment}, and the {\sc Adamic--Adar index}, we compute the confidence score $\hat{A}(x,y)$ by calculating $|N(x)\cap N(y)|/ | N(x)\cup N(y)|$, $ |N(x)| \cdot |N(y)| $, and $\sum_{z \in N(x)\cap N(y)} 1/\ln |N(z)|$, respectively.
+The {\sc Adamic--Adar index} is not defined for nodes with self-edges, and the networks \dataset{arXiv}, \dataset{Coronavirus}, and \dataset{H. sapiens} have self-edges.
+Therefore, we do not include self-edges in the network-denoising experiments in Figure~\ref{fig:Figure4} (but we do not remove self-edges for any other experiment).